 If a doctor who was not directly involved in your child’s care will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with him or her, as well as all future health care providers.
 Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout his or her lifetime.

-The next section in this guide is Survivorship and it describes how to cope with challenges in everyday life after a CNS tumor diagnosis.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Survivorship .
+It describes how to cope with challenges in everyday life after a CNS tumor diagnosis.
+Or, use the menu to choose another section to continue reading this guide.